 There's also a technical angle worth noting.
 Sony confirmed this week that Crimson Desert will support the improved PSSR (PlayStation Spectral Super Resolution) rolling out on PlayStation 5 Pro, the updated version based on AMD's FSR4 technology that debuted with Resident Evil Requiem earlier this month.

-Can the Stock Recover?
+Can the stock recover?

 The short answer: possibly.
 The share price drop was driven by expectations colliding with reality, but the commercial picture for Crimson Desert looks far healthier than the stock movement suggests.
 Strong sales on both Steam and PlayStation mean Pearl Abyss has a real product on its hands, not a flop.